Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Project/MakeUtility.md

 ## Scenario

-Your Project Manager at Awesome New Startup, Inc. has **secured an entire sprint for your team to focus on creating utilities that enhance the development team's workflow**.
-During sprint planning, the team was asked to **identify areas of improvement**, and to **each take ownership over solving one problem on the list** this sprint.
+The Project Manager at _Awesome New Startup, Inc._ has **secured an entire sprint to focus on creating utilities that enhance the development team's workflow**.
+During sprint planning, the team **identified areas of improvement**.
+You'll each **take ownership over solving one problem on the list** this sprint.

 ### High Stakes, High Visibility

 The entire software suite will be presented and discussed during the retrospective.
 Furthermore, the suite of tools will be available internally for company-wide usage.
-A presentation will be made company-wide to introduce the helpful tools you create, and a  feedback form will also be sent in the organization's #general channel.

-_That means all eyes are on you!_ You recognize an opportunity to identify and solve a unique problem, and are highly motivated to earn the respect of the entire organization.
-Eager show your colleagues what Golang can do, you dive in and start brainstorming, using the questions below to guide you.
+A presentation will be made to everyone, introducing each tool, and a feedback form will also be sent in the organization's #general channel. **_That means all eyes are on you!_** You recognize an opportunity to **identify and solve a unique problem**, and are highly motivated to earn the respect of the entire organization.
+Eager show your colleagues what Golang can do, you **dive in and start brainstorming, using the questions below to guide you**.

 ### Identifying Good Problems to Solve